rzayevaga/aichatbot/README.md

 - Get your [Necessary Variables](https://github.com/WCGKING/BRANDED-AI/blob/master/sample.env)

 - Upgrade and Update by : sudo apt-get update && sudo apt-get upgrade -y
-- Clone the repository by : git clone https://github.com/WCGKING/BrandedAi && cd BrandedAi
+- Clone the repository by : git clone https://github.com/rzayevaga/aichatbot && cd Aitech
 - Install requirements by : pip3 install -U -r requirements.txt
 - Fill your variables in the env by : vi sample.env
 - Press I on the keyboard for editing env